uala/uala-react-forms/rfcs/0000-template.md

 re-organized or altered?
 Does it change how React is taught to new developers at any level?

-How should this feature be taught to existing React developers?
+How should this feature be taught to existing developers?

 # Unresolved questions